Few-Shot Character Understanding in Movies as an Assessment to Meta-Learning of Theory-of-Mind: Problem Definition

 \subsection{Meta-Learning of Character Guessing}

-Different from \cite{sang2022tvshowguess} that focuses on character guessing for a TV show, where each character has a large amount of training data, our work consider a more natural few-shot setting.
+Different from \cite{sang2022tvshowguess} where each character has a large amount of training data, our work has a natural few-shot setting.
 We have a set of movie scripts $\mathcal{M} = \{M_1, \cdots, M_N\}$.
 Each movie $M_i$ corresponds to a task $T_i$ in the meta-learning formulation.
-The main characters in each movie $M_i$, denoted as $\mathcal{C}_i = \{c^{(i)}_1, \cdots, c^{(i)}_{N_i}\}$, are treated as class labels.
-Each example of $T_i$ is a tuple of $(\textrm{P}_x=c_k, S)$, where $S$ is a anonymous scene in the movie. $\textrm{P}_x$ is one of the masked characters in $S$, that has the actual identity of $c_k$.
+The main characters in each movie $M_i$, denoted as $\mathcal{C}_i$, are treated as class labels.
+Each instance of $T_i$ is a tuple $(\textrm{P}_x=c_k, S)$, where $S$ is an anonymous scene from $M_i$. $\textrm{P}_x$ is one of the masked characters in $S$, which has the actual identity of $c_k$.

-For each $M_i$, we split a few starting scenes into the training set that are sufficient for human audience to grasp characters.
-Therefore, each task is naturally a few shot learning task.
-The problem asks a meta-model to learn from a list of training movies, so as to perform well on unseen movies with few-shot examples.
-In this way, it is assessing how to infer a new character's ToM rapidly by drawing analog from seen characters, \emph{i.e.}, meta-learning ability of ToM.
+For each $M_i$, we split a few starting scenes into the training set, which are sufficient for human to grasp characters.
+The problem asks a meta-model to learn from training movies, so as to perform well on unseen movies with few-shot examples.
+In this way, it assesses how to infer a new character's mental states rapidly by drawing analog from seen characters, \emph{i.e.}, the meta-learning ability of ToM.